ocrmypdf/OCRmyPDF/tests/resources/README.rst

 These test resources come from non-free sources, or free sources with restrictions, and used here under fair use.

-Open source packagers may wish to opt out of the test cases that use non-free sources.
+All test cases that involve non-free sources will be skipped if the containing folder is deleted.

 * milk.pdf